We must rise above our 'microscopic identities': Army chief

 "Then go back to your villages and serve them.
 Assam has many good schools but not enough teachers.
 If there are hospitals in villages, not enough doctors," he said.

-The students presented the Army chief a 'gamocha' - traditional Assamese cloth, and a 'xorai' - a traditional offering tray with a stand at the bottom.
+The students presented the Army chief a 'gamocha' -- a traditional Assamese cloth, and a 'xorai' - a traditional offering tray with a stand at the bottom.

 Of the 27 youths, 25 are from Assam and the rest from Arunachal Pradesh, an Army official accompanying the group said.